 With total foundation replacement, heavy equipment is brought in to totally excavate the soil around your home and expose the foundation.

 Anything around the foundation — such as porches, steps, gardens, walkways, and foliage — would be removed.

-The house would need to be “jacked up” on temporary supports as the foundation walls and slab floor are removed.
+The house would need to be “jacked up” on temporary supports as the foundation walls and slab floor and are removed.
 After the new foundation is built, the house is lowered into place, the soil is replaced and the landscape details are restored as much as possible.

 This process is disruptive, time-consuming, and much more expensive than foundation repair.

 More about foundation repair costs.